Jan’20: 76 Credit Cards Income Requirement for Low/High Income Earners

 |71||Jet Coral||5,00,000||41,666||ICICI Bank|

 |72||Ferrari Platinum||5,00,000||41,666||ICICI Bank|

 |73||Instant Platinum (Against Fixed Deposit)||20,000 (Minimum Deposit)||–||ICICI Bank|

 |74||Coral||20,000 (Minimum Deposit)||–||ICICI Bank|

 Few cards (RuPay) and against fixed deposit, as mentioned above, are offered only to the account holders of the respective bank with income being the least important criteria.

 For cards against FD, income is not the eligibility criteria.
 Only a minimum deposit amount is required to get a credit card against FD.
 As you can see, low monthly income earners can also get credit card provided they meet other eligibility criteria of the issuing bank.
-There are many other cards offered by various banks in India but income criteria could not be retrieved.
-So if you are approaching any bank for credit card, ask for list of all the cards.
+There are many other cards offered by various banks in India but income criteria could not be found.

+Note: As mentioned above there are many reasons for card application rejection and income is one of them.
+The decision is solely on the bank to approve or reject.
 And in your spare time, do mention the card name, income criteria and name of the bank in the comment section of this page.
 We will add the card to the above list, so that it will help other readers of the site.

 This article has been written by Chandra Mehta.